 Wallings Forest & Reservoir

 One of the finest mixed evergreen deciduous forest walks may be had at Wallings.
-It features 13 acres of the reservoir catchment area were sown with tree seeds with a view to reforestation, as the area had become denuded after the turn of the century.
-In recent years some attention has been focused for both watershed protection and forestry products.
+It features 13 acres of the reservoir catchment area that were sown with tree seeds with a view to reforestation, as the area had become denuded after the turn of the century.
+In recent years some attention has been focused on both watershed protection and forestry products.
 The forest now boasts some of the most beautiful trees and plants in the Eastern Caribbean.

 Barbuda Lagoon Frigate Bird Sanctuary

 Barbuda is known for its teeming wildlife and rare birds.
 Just a 15-minute flight or two-hour ferry ride away from Antigua, it offers the ultimate Robinson Crusoe-style escape.
 The island is home to the largest colony of Frigate birds in the western hemisphere.
 The shallow lagoon west of Codrington holds several aspects of Barbuda’s heritage.
 The oldest is the large frigate bird colony and there are no more than 25 colonies in the Caribbean today.
 Each adult bird has a wing span of about 8 feet and weighs 3 pounds.
 They fly up to 22 mph.
-The colony is the a highly valued natural asset to Barbuda.
+The colony is a highly valued natural asset to Barbuda.